Big and beautiful, there’s so much to do in the 49th state. Here are just a few of the best things to do in Alaska.

 Watch for Whales on a Single-Day Cruise

 Each summer, a variety of whale species migrate to the coastal waters of Alaska to feed.
-Gray whales typically come back first in mid-April, followed by orcas in May, and humpback whales in June.
-Cities like Seward and Juneau are noted for their whale watching tours that run from April to September.
-No matter the operator, all cruises include professional narration and many of the longer ones offer meals and drinks (if they have the glacial ice margarita, do yourself a favor and get it).
+Gray whales typically come back first in mid-April, followed by orcas in May and humpback whales in June.
+Generally speaking, most coastal cities (like Seward, Juneau, Whittier, Valdez, Sitka, Ketchikan, and others) offer single-day cruises, though how early or late they run in the season depends on tourist demand.
+Smaller cities that rely on cruise ship passengers, like Ketchikan and Valdez, typically run from Memorial Day to Labor Day, whereas cities that are easier for independent travelers to get to, like Seward and Whittier, start sailing in April and run into October.
+No matter the operator, all cruises include professional narration, and many of the longer ones offer meals and drinks (if they have the glacial ice margarita, do yourself a favor and get it).

-Sprawling 6.1 million acres, there are so many ways to experience Denali National Park and Preserve.
-Near the entrance of the park, there are trails with varying levels of difficulty and tons of tour operators peddling all manner of adventure, including ATV rides and Jeep excursions.
-There’s only one road further into the park and past Mile 15–it’s only possible to traverse it on a park-approved bus, a bicycle, or your own two feet.
+Spanning 6.1 million acres (making it the third-largest national park in the United States), there are so many ways to experience Denali National Park and Preserve.
+Near the entrance of the park, there are various trails with varying levels of difficulty and tons of tour operators peddling all manner of adventure, including ATV rides and Jeep excursions (though, technically, those aren’t in the national park, but rather, the state park or a wilderness area near the park).
+There’s only one road further into the park and past Mile 15 – it’s only possible to traverse it on a park-approved bus, a bicycle, or your own two feet.
 The lack of transport virtually guarantees that those who make the trek further in will see moose, caribou, wolves, Dall sheep, and bears.

 Be One With the Wilderness in McCarthy